nextcloud/app_api/docs/tech_details/Authentication.rst

 ==============

 AppAPI introduces a distinct method of authentication for external apps.

-This authentication relies on a shared secret between Nextcloud and the external app, which generates a unique signature for each request.
+This authentication relies on a shared secret between Nextcloud and the external app

 Authentication flow
 ^^^^^^^^^^^^^^^^^^^